kres/flash/README.md

 ##Steps taken by us
   1. Simple HTTP server
-  2. Dynamic HTTP server - fork and exec
+  2. Dynamic HTTP server - fork and exec (CGI)
-  3. Event based HTTP server
+  3. Event based HTTP server (epoll)
-  4. Preforked server model
+  4. Preforked server model (one active connection per worker)
-  5. Worker model
+  5. Worker model (workers have threads, one active connection per worker)
   6. Worker model with WSGI support for dynamisim

 All the code will be versioned in various folders. ```eg. /server/v1-simple-http/``` so it is easy for the reader to see what modifications have been made, and why a particular version is better than the previous one.